aclaf/flagrant/docs/explanation/argument-files.md

 ### Error handling

-When the parser encounters an `@file` argument, several error conditions may arise, and the specification defines how each should be handled.
+When the parser encounters an `@file` argument, multiple error conditions may arise, and the specification defines how each should be handled.

 If the file does not exist, the parser must fail with a clear error message indicating the file path and the fact that it could not be found.
 This is a hard error that prevents further processing.
 The error message should include the full resolved path to help users understand exactly what file the parser attempted to read.

 If the file exists but cannot be read due to permissions or other I/O errors, the parser fails with an error describing the specific problem.
 The error message should distinguish between "file not found" and "file cannot be read" to aid debugging.
-On Unix systems, this might indicate permission issues, while on Windows it might indicate file locking.
+On Unix systems, this might show permission issues, while on Windows it might show file locking.

 If the file contains malformed content (invalid UTF-8, null bytes, or other encoding issues), the parser should fail with an error indicating the problem and the approximate location within the file.
 Line numbers are helpful here when available.